Sidney J. Furie: Early Canadian films

 Furie worked as a writer for the Canadian Broadcasting Corporation (CBC), where, in 1957, he wrote and directed a feature-length drama, A Dangerous Age.
 A dark variation on the Romeo and Juliet story, it starred Ben Piazza and Anne Pearson as teenage lovers on the run from the authorities, unable to legally elope and get married.
 A cash-in on the trend of "juvenile delinquent" films, it was nonetheless something of a landmark in Canadian cinema, one of the first times the country had seriously marketed a film overseas.
 Despite the support of popular producer and distributor Nat Taylor, it failed to find a following in its native country, but was critically acclaimed by British critics, who saw the young Furie as a fresh talent.

 A year later, Furie again tried his hand at gritty adolescent drama, writing and directing A Cool Sound from Hell.
 Shot on location in Toronto, the film followed a young, jazz-obsessed hipster wandering aimlessly through the city's streets and metro stations, who finds himself plunged into the world of illicit drug smuggling while pursuing a femme fatale.
 A direct refutation of his home town's squeaky-clean self-image, the film suffered the same fate as his previous one, failing to find a proper distributor and falling into obscurity.
 The film was long thought lost, until it was rediscovered decades later by Furie's biographer Daniel Kremer in the vaults of the British Film Institute, mislabelled as The Beat Generation.
 The restored film premiered at the Toronto International Film Festival in September 2016.

-Furie then directed 19 episodes of the CBC dramatic series Hudson's Bay.
+Furie then directed and produced 19 episodes of the CBC dramatic series Hudson's Bay.